nexon33/EvilPuppetJS/README.md

  - fix the cssparser and html parser to make it more robust in edgecases.
 Especially get rid of regex.

- - Fix clicking and other functions inside iframes (only rendering currently works)
+ - Fix clicking and other functions inside iframes. (only rendering currently works)

  - ...